Non-unique conical and non-conical tangents to rectifiable stationary varifolds in R^4: The rectifiable varifold

 \section{The rectifiable varifold}

-The rectifiable stationary varifold (lets call it $V_{\text{rect}}$ for now) will be obtained as a suitable approximation of the above non-rectifiable $V$.
-Instead of planar strips smoothed out by averaging, the support consists now of pieces (``rings'') of curved surface that will branch towards the boundary of the layer.
+The rectifiable stationary varifold \NewBsmall (let us call it $V_{\text{rect}}$ for now) \NewEsmall will be obtained as a suitable approximation of the above non-rectifiable $V$. \NewBsmall (The idea of approximation for the case of linear configuration was suggested in Remark~\ref{rem:approximation}, cf.\ Figure~\ref{fig:network}c).
+Since we work in central configuration, our task will be more complicated, see the caption of Figure~\ref{fig:network}b) where the simplest idea does not transfer from Figure~\ref{fig:network}a).) \NewEsmall

+Instead of planar \NewBsmall annuli (see the support of $V_{1,r,s,(\cos t_1,\sin t_1)}$ in \eqref{eq:V1rsab}) \NewEsmall smoothed out by averaging in the definition of $V$, the support now consists of \NewBsmall countably many planar annuli and countably many \NewEsmall pieces \NewBrefsugSmall homeomorphic to annuli (we will call them ``rings'') whose number will increase (through a process that we call ``branching'') \NewErefsugSmall towards the boundary of the layer.

-Since now the pieces of $ V_{\text{rect}} $ are not oriented radially ($x \notin S$ for many $(x,S)\in \spt V_{\text{rect}} $), the ratio $ V_{\text{rect}}( G_2(B(0,r)))/r^2$ necessarily decreases as $r$ decreases.
+\NewBsmall Since now the pieces of $ V_{\text{rect}} $ are not oriented radially ($x \notin S$ for many $(x,S)\in \spt V_{\text{rect}} $), the ratio $ V_{\text{rect}}( G_2(B(0,r)))/r^2$ necessarily decreases as $r$ decreases.
 (This is a corollary to the Monotonicity formula \cite[17.5]{Simon}.)
-Therefore we have, and do, take special care to make sure that the density $\theta^2( V_{\text{rect}} , 0)$ does not vanish.
+Therefore we have, and do, take special care to make sure that the density $\theta^2( V_{\text{rect}} , 0)$ does not vanish. \NewEsmall